pierrejay/esp32-utilities/AsyncSerial/README.md

 # AsyncSerial Documentation

-This document provides a comprehensive overview of the **AsyncSerial** library, which enables **asynchronous, thread-safe serial communication**.
-The library is designed to support **multiple logical streams** over a single physical UART using **proxies**, while maintaining full compatibility with Arduino's Serial interface.
+## Introduction

+`AsyncSerial` is a library designed to manage asynchronous and multi-proxy communication over a single hardware serial port on Arduino-compatible platforms.
+The primary goals are:

+- Provide a **drop-in replacement for the Serial API**, ensuring existing code using `Serial` can be easily adapted.
+- Allow **multiple logical streams** (`SerialProxy`) to share a single physical UART, each with its own buffers and configuration.
+- Offer cooperative, non-blocking behavior for operations like `flush()` to prevent system stalls and improve responsiveness in multi-tasking or RTOS environments.

 ## Core Concepts